-- Hourly rates are approved by the Trustees annually for all staff. - Staff provide a pay claim for the number of hours worked in a month. - The number of hours is checked against the register by the Administrator. - All details are inputted into the Moneysoft software and tax and NI deducted (where applicable). - Staff (and HMRC) are paid by direct transfer (using Internet banking). - At the end of each month, the Moneysoft records are back-up and a copy of the files is taken home by the Administrator on an external hard disk.
+- Hourly rates are approved by the Trustees annually for all staff. - Staff provide a pay claim for the number of hours worked in a month. - The number of hours is checked against the register by the Administrator. - All details are provided to our bookkeeper for processing with tax and NI deducted (where applicable). - Staff (and HMRC) are paid by direct transfer (using Internet banking).